-- 1. Pursuant to Wis.
-Stat. § 11.1208(2)(a), committees are prohibited from making disbursements for a "strictly personal use."
+- 1. Pursuant to WIS.
+STAT. § 11.1208(2)(a), committees are prohibited from making disbursements for a "strictly personal use."
 However, there is no definition of "strictly personal use" in the statutes.
 The Commission has generally followed the federal "personal use" standard, understanding that inclusion of "strictly" means that Wisconsin law may be more permissive than the federal law.
 The Commission recommends that the phrase "strictly personal use" be defined. - 2.
-Pursuant to Wis.
-Stat. §§ 11.1400(5) and 11.1401(2), the Ethics Commission must act and make a probable cause determination prior to a district attorney acting on a campaign finance related complaint.
+Pursuant to WIS.
+STAT. §§ 11.1400(5) and 11.1401(2), the Ethics Commission must act and make a probable cause determination prior to a district attorney acting on a campaign finance related complaint.
 However, both statute and a prior opinion of the Attorney General contradict this and state that the Commission and District Attorneys have co-equal jurisdiction.
-See Wis.
-Stat. § 978.05 and OAG 10-08.
+See WIS.
+STAT. § 978.05 and OAG 10-08.
 The Commission has previously recommended that these provisions of Ch.
-11 be amended to reflect the coequal jurisdiction of the Commission and district attorneys. - 3.
+11 be amended to reflect the co-equal jurisdiction of the Commission and district attorneys. - 3.
 A 527 organization or PAC registered in Wisconsin must abide by certain source restrictions.
-Specifically, Wis.
-Stat. § 11.1112 prohibits contributions from corporations, associations, labor unions, or federally recognized American Indian Tribes.
+Specifically, WIS.
+STAT. § 11.1112 prohibits contributions from corporations, associations, labor unions, or federally recognized American Indian Tribes.
 However, it is not clear whether these source restrictions apply to a 527 organization or PAC that is not required to register in Wisconsin but chooses to make contributions to Wisconsin committees.
-The Commission has recommended that the Legislature clarify whether unregistered entities making contributions are required to abide by the source restrictions in Wis.
-Stat. § 11.1112. - 4.
+The Commission has recommended that the Legislature clarify whether unregistered entities making contributions are required to abide by the source restrictions in WIS.
+STAT. § 11.1112. - 4.
 Currently, the provisions of Chapter 11 require a post-election report after a special election unless a continuing report is due within 45 days after the special election.
 The Commission has previously recommended removing this requirement and requiring that information be reported on the next continuing report.
-Alternatively, the Commission recommended to remove this requirement as to conduits because they do not file election-related reports. - 5.
+Alternatively, the Commission recommended removing this requirement as to conduits because they do not file election-related reports. - 5.
 WIS.
 STAT. § 11.1106(3) requires the filing officer of a conduit to place a copy of contributions reported in a file for both the conduit and the recipient committee.
 The Commission is the only filing officer for all conduits.
 These reports are filed in the Campaign Finance Information System and are readily accessible to anyone.
 Therefore, this requirement is no longer necessary. - 6.
 In response to RA-2018-001, regarding the use of cryptocurrencies for campaign contributions and disbursements, the Ethics Commission decided to exercise the option granted by WIS.
 STAT. § 19.46(2)(c)(4) to refer the matter to the standing legislative oversight committees.
 On May 4, 2018, the Commission sent letters to the Senate Committee on Elections and Local Government and the Assembly Committee on Constitution and Ethics detailing the Commission's concerns on this matter.

-At the Commission's meeting on May 9, 2023, the Commission consider its legislative recommendations for the 2023 Legislative Session.
-At that meeting, the Commission considered a bill draft created using the Commission's legislative drafting privileges.
-The recommendations and draft bill were approved unanimously.
-The following are the Commission's legislative recommendations for the 2023 Legislative Session by program area.
+At the Commission's meeting on May 9, 2023, the Commission unanimously approved its legislative recommendations for the 2023 Legislative Session.
+Most of these legislative recommendations were passed in 2023 Wisconsin Act 120 and 2023 Wisconsin Act 126.
+The following are the remaining legislative recommendations for the 2023 Legislative Session by program area.